 Page 397.
 Particularly by Plato, the son of Ariston.]
-That Plato firmly believed in the immortality of the soul, is evident from his Phædrus, the tenth book of his Republic, and his seventh epistle, which contains the following remarkable passage: πειθεσθαι δε ουλως αει χρη τοις παλαιοις τε και ίεροις λογοις ή δη μηνυουσιν ημιν αθαναλον ψυχην ειναι, δικαστας τε ισχειν, και τινειν τας μεγιστας τιμωρίας, ολαν τις απαλλαχθη του σωμαλος. i. e.
-"It is proper, indeed, always to believe in ancient and sacred discourses, which announce to us that the soul is immortal, and that it has judges of its conduct, and suffers the greatest punishments, when it is liberated from the body."
+That Plato firmly believed in the immortality of the soul, is evident from his Phædrus, the tenth book of his Republic, and his seventh epistle, which contains the following remarkable passage:

-Page 398.
-That affirm Jupiter was brought up among them.]
-It appears to me, that the reason why so many nations have asserted that Jupiter was born and educated among them, originated from hence: Heroic souls, such as we have already described, who, in consequence of knowing that they descended from Jupiter, and living a life conformable to the characteristic of that divinity, were called the sons of Jupiter, and assumed the name of their parent, may be supposed to have been born in different periods in every part of the earth; and this has given occasion to so many nations to boast that Jupiter was born among them, each nation confounding a hero who called himself Jupiter, for the reason above assigned, with the divinity of that name.
-I add, that Crete was fabulously called the birth-place of Jupiter by the ancient theologists: I say, fabulously, for Proclus informs us, that these theologists meant by Crete ro roylor an intelligible nature, in which Jupiter may with great propriety and beauty be said to have been born and nursed.
+TELDET ALL DESTRUCTION OF THE ARISTOPHE PROPERTY OF THE PROPERTY OF T of that divinity, were called the sons of Jupiter, and assumed the name of their parent, may be supposed to have been born in different periods in every part of the earth; and this has given occasion to so many nations to boast that Jupiter was born among them, each nation confounding a hero who called himself Jupiter, for the reason above assigned, with the divinity of that name.
+I add, that Crete was fabulously called the birth-place of Jupiter by the ancient theologists: I say, fabulously, for Proclus informs us, that these theologists meant by Crete ro royler an intelligible nature, in which Jupiter may with great propriety and beauty be said to have been born and nursed.